Mr-Dionysus/mr-neovim/README.md

 3. [Go Forward/Backward (mini-bracketed)](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-bracketed.md) - Go forward/backward with square brackets.
 4. [Motions (Hop)](https://github.com/smoka7/hop.nvim) - Hop is an EasyMotion-like plugin allowing you to jump anywhere in a document with as few keystrokes as possible.
 5. [For Hop (nvim-treehopper)](https://github.com/mfussenegger/nvim-treehopper) - A Plugin that provides region selection using hints on the abstract syntax tree of a document.
 6. [Motions (Leap)](https://github.com/ggandor/leap.nvim) - Leap is a general-purpose motion plugin for Neovim, building and improving primarily on vim-sneak, with the ultimate goal of establishing a new standard interface for moving around in the visible area in Vim-like modal editors.
-It allows you to reach any target in a very fast, uniform way, and minimizes the required focus level while executing a jump.
 7. [Motions (Flash | Try Later)](https://github.com/folke/flash.nvim) - Navigate your code with search labels, enhanced character motions and Treesitter integration

 ### Status Line